 Q: What other musicians or music production professionals inspire you?

-A: On the rock side of things Taylor Larson has some of the biggest sounding mixes out there and is able to scratch my itch for larger than life sounding drums.
-On the lighter side of things Michael Brauer is unmatched.
-Musical and classic but still modern, and his mixes are always smooth as silk.
+A: On the rock side of things Dan Lancaster has some of the biggest sounding mixes out there and is able to scratch my itch for larger than life sounding drums.
+On the pop side of things Rob Kinelski's recent mixes are unmatched.
+Larger than life and always hard hitting.